Raise Your Glass To Pink And Her Daughter's Matching Suits At The VMAs

 The family stunned on the blue carpet in matching pinstripe suits.
 Pink switched it up a bit with a wider pant and a black-and-white tie, but the group still looked like three-piece perfection.

-Pink will take the stage later on in the night to accept the award for their “her impact on music, pop culture, fashion and philanthropy,” according to MTV.
+Pink will take the stage later on in the night to accept the award for “her impact on music, pop culture, fashion and philanthropy,” according to MTV.
 She teased her performance on the red carpet, calling it “a little bit of everything,”

 The couple welcomed son Jameson Moon Hart in 2016, but decided to leave their littlest at home for the award show.

-She recently won some cool mom points by posting a mirror selfie on Instagram of her pumping breast milk with the hashtags #pumpupthejams and #mombreak.
+The 37-year-old recently won some cool mom points by posting a selfie of her pumping breast milk with the hashtags #pumpupthejams and #mombreak.

-There’s no rest for a working mom.
+There is no rest for a working mom/pop star.